stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC012](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc012.jpg)

-You are now logged in to your VMware Cloud AWS vCenter Server as cloudadmin@vmc.local user.
+You are now logged in to your VMware Cloud on AWS vCenter Server as cloudadmin@vmc.local user.

 ## Create Content Library